- Why TCI?

 Every January, the third Monday brings us the opportunity to celebrate Dr. Martin Luther King’s life and legacy.
 While many of his ideals and values shaped the Civil Rights movement and are still with us today, how do you teach students about the importance of celebrating his holiday?
 King made a significant cultural change that impacted history and our current society, and that can be a difficult concept to present to students.
-You’ll be able to share and help your students understand the significance of Dr. Martin Luther King Jr through classroom activity ideas like the ones we have found below, as well as a free TCI lesson.
+You’ll be able to share and help your students understand the significance of Dr. Martin Luther King Jr through classroom activity ideas like the ones we have found below, as well as a bonus TCI lesson.

 Students can connect with King by understanding their own beliefs, and realizing that they share beliefs with King.
 Starting a daily classroom journal in January is a great way to get students to understand how this works.
 Each day, put up a journal topic that demonstrates a belief of King’s in a way that students can relate.
 For example, you can ask students how they can work out a disagreement with somebody without getting into a fight.
 Once they are done, you can share King’s methods and ask them how their solutions share the same approaches as King’s.